 • Students are required to participate in an intensive 4-credit, 400-hour internship, where they gain hands-on knowledge in their chosen field, implement the skills learned within the classroom, and begin to establish a professional network.
 The program has successfully placed many students in paid internships focused on their career objectives.

-After completing the program, students are able to:
+After successfully completing the program, students will be able to:

 In addition to the PSM degree, we offer graduate certificates that provide further training through 9-15 credits of graduate-level coursework to be completed on the CSU campus or online, allowing credentialed specializations in carbon management and water resource planning, management, and policy.